KohoVolit/api.parldata.eu/INSTALL.rst

 It is recommended to install API on your computer to develop and test scrapers and applications completely locally.

 However, if you prefer not do so and work over the network, add a test parliament (e.g. ``sk/nrsr-test``) on production server and use it during development and testing.
 Remember that path to the parliament must be in  form of ``<country-code>/<parliament-code>`` and none of the codes can contain the / character.
-(The MongoDB database name to create in this example would be ``sk-nrsr-test``.)
+(The MongoDB database name to create in this example would be ``sk_nrsr_test``.)